SEO Deployment Directions

 - Your DataPage has no search form.
 It uses "Pre-defined Criteria" with or without external parameters to filter data.

-- If SEO does not show up as one of the preferred deployment methods after adhering to the above two criteria, your plan may not include the SEO Deployment add-on feature.
+- If SEO does not show up as one of the preferred deployment methods after adhering to the above three criteria, your plan may not include the SEO Deployment add-on feature.
 For more information you may contact your Account Manager, or select Change Plan from the Account menu to add the feature.

 We recommend that you consider your SEO DataPages as a special entry point for search engines to crawl your databases and apps.
 They are not meant to replace the rich functionality of your regularly-deployed DataPages.
 Therefore, it's helpful to place links to the regularly deployed apps on all SEO pages.
 This way, users can move from the initial SEO page to the regular app which may include more user-interactive features like search.